peterdotjs/-deprecated-peterdotjs.github.com/source/_posts/2012-09-03-tab-resize-split-screen-layouts.markdown

 How it works
 -------------------
 ✓The selected/highlighted tab along with all tabs to the right of it will be considered.
-Whether you have more or less tabs than are needed the extension will resize the only the available tabs.
+Whether you have more or less tabs than are needed the extension will resize only the available tabs.

 ✓Undo button will undo the previous layout resize.
 You can only perform undo once at any time.